Inessouai/poo-cabinetmed/README.md

 # poo-cabinetmed
 # Yourhealth Desktop Medical Clinic Management System

-ESante is a medical clinic management system designed for desktop usage, created to streamline clinic operations, including appointment scheduling, patient and employee management,  and more.
+Yourhealth is a medical clinic management system designed for desktop usage, created to streamline clinic operations, including appointment scheduling, patient and employee management,  and more.

 **Features**